Mastitis: Terminology

 Popular usage of the term mastitis varies by geographic region.
-Outside the US it is commonly used for puerperal and nonpuerperal cases, in the US the term nonpuerperal mastitis is rarely used and alternative names such as duct ectasia, subareolar abscess and plasma cell mastitis are more frequently used.
+Outside the US, it is commonly used for both puerperal (that is, occurring to breastfeeding mothers) and nonpuerperal (unrelated to breastfeeding) cases.
+In the US, mastitis usually refers to puerperal mastitis with fever or other symptoms of systemic infection (these symptoms are not necessarily caused by an actual infection).
+Lighter cases of puerperal mastitis, appearing a few days after birth, are often called breast engorgement.
+In the US, the term nonpuerperal mastitis is rarely used, and alternative names such as duct ectasia, subareolar abscess and plasma cell mastitis are more frequently used.

-Chronic cystic mastitis is an older name for fibrocystic disease.

-American usage: mastitis usually refers to puerperal (occurring to breastfeeding mothers) mastitis with symptoms of systemic infection.
-Lighter cases of puerperal mastitis are often called breast engorgement.

-In this article, "mastitis" is used in the original sense of the definition as inflammation of the breast with additional qualifiers where appropriate.
+In this article, mastitis is used in the original sense of the definition as inflammation of the breast, with additional qualifiers where appropriate.

+Chronic cystic mastitis is an older name for fibrocystic breast changes.

 Etymology and pronunciation

 The word mastitis (/mæstˈaɪtᵻs/) uses combining forms of mast- + -itis.
 The word mammitis (/mæmˈaɪtᵻs/) uses combining forms of mamm- + -itis.
 They are synonymous in modern usage, and mastitis is the more commonly used synonym.

 Other animals

 Mastitis occurs in other animals as in humans, and is especially a concern in livestock, since milk from the affected udders of livestock may enter the food supply and pose a health risk.